intel/neural-compressor/README.md

 The following prerequisites and requirements must be satisfied for a successful installation:

-- Python version: 3.6 or 3.7 or 3.8 or 3.9
+- Python version: 3.7 or 3.8 or 3.9

 - Download and install [anaconda](https://anaconda.org/).

 - Create a virtual environment named nc in anaconda:

     ```shell
     # Here we install python 3.7 for instance.
-You can also choose python 3.6, 3.8, or 3.9.
+You can also choose python 3.8 or 3.9.
     conda create -n nc python=3.7
     conda activate nc
     ```